Mayor Bill Mills

 Brian Kinsman has been a Councillor in Ward 2 for 22 years.
 He was born and raised in Truro, and he and his wife Jane raised their four children here.
 Brian is also a proud grandfather to one.
 His educational background includes graduating high school from CEC, a Bachelor of Environmental Studies, with Honours, from the University of Waterloo, and a Masters in Resource Management from the University of Waterloo.
 Brian has worked as a Senior Planner with the Nova Scotia Department of Natural Resources, Parks and Recreation Division since 1983.
 He currently sits on the Farmers’ Market Advisory Committee, Heritage Advisory Committee, Parks, Recreation & Culture Committee and Library Construction Committee.

-Councillor Tom Chisholm
+Deputy Mayor Tom Chisholm

 Tom Chisholm has been a Councillor in Ward 2 for four years.
 His educational background includes a combined Bachelor of Arts in Political Science and Math/Physics from Acadia University and STFX.
 Tom currently sits on the Audit Committee, Downtown Revitalization Committee, Farmers’ Market Advisory Committee, Town Planning Advisory Committee, Library Construction Committee, Truro Industrial Development Society, Tree Committee and Truro Police Board, as well as the Colchester Regional Economic Development Committee and the Northern Regional Waste Management Committee.